pdurbin/blog.greptilian.com/content/posts/2020-01-21-harvard-datafest-day1.md

 [first steps]: https://renku.readthedocs.io/en/latest/user/firststeps.html
 [tweeting]: https://twitter.com/philipdurbin/status/1219701018474119168

-I stopped by [Interactive Data Visualization with Shiny in R][] with Ista Zahn and the [shiny_workshop][] materials he was leading us through looked fantastic but I don't have an immediate need for Shiny and wanted to see what else was cooking.
+I stopped by [Interactive Data Visualization with Shiny in R][] with Ista Zahn and the [shiny_workshop][] materials he was leading us through looked fantastic but I don't have an immediate need for Shiny (and wasn't sure I wanted three hours of it) and wanted to see what else was cooking.
+I doubted Ista would be offended.
+He's a friend.

 [Interactive Data Visualization with Shiny in R]: https://harvarddatafest2020.sched.com/event/YNj4/interactive-data-visualization-with-shiny-in-r
 [shiny_workshop]: https://github.com/izahn/shiny_workshop